Family Medicine Courses

 The Healer’s Art is an innovative discovery model course in values clarification and professionalism for first and second year medical students now offered annually at 60+ US medical schools as well as medical schools around the world.
 (To see a current list of schools offering the course, . )Designed in 1991 by , the course offers a safe learning environment for a personal in-depth exploration of the time-honored values of service, healing relationship, reverence for life and compassionate care.

-The Healer’s Art course at UNC is directed by Sue Slatkoff, MD.
-Students who would like to participate in the course may contact Jenny Jones at.
+The Healer’s Art course at UNC is co-directed by Sue Slatkoff, MD and Dana Igelsias, MD.
+Students who would like to participate in the course may contact Kayla Thompson at.